-Special Note – Those who require an extension cord.
-Strive to make the distance as short as possible and use the biggest thickest industrial cord you have handy.
-This is because you will experience voltage drop over a longer span (cord) from the power supply outlet.
+Special Note- For those requiring an extension cord, strive to make the distance as short as possible and use the thickest industrial cord you can.
+This is because you will experience voltage drop over the span from the outlet to the charger.
 Below 108 volts, the charger may reduce output power.

-See Image below.
-This is the AC power cordset inlet.
+See image below.
+This is the AC power cord set inlet.
 To disconnect or connect you simply need to loosen the screw on the side of the clamp.
 Then firmly grab the IEC connector with your fingers and pull.
 To install or plug back in make sure you push the plug into the charger completely.
-Then you may tighten the AC cord clamp to secure the AC power cord to the charger.
+You may then tighten the AC cord clamp to secure the AC power cord to the charger.

-The installed AC power cord set must be plugged into an outlet that is properly installed and grounded in accordance with all applicable electrical codes and ordinances.
-If this charger includes the UL Listed symbol on its ratings label, it is provided with a cord set for connection to outlets operating at nominal 120 volts (or 240 volts as appropriate).
+Plug the AC power cord into a properly installed and grounded outlet.
+If this charger includes the UL Listed symbol on its ratings label, it provides a cord set for connection to outlets operating at nominal 120 volts (or 240 volts as appropriate).
 If the input plug does not fit the power outlet, contact Lester Electrical for the proper cord set terminating in an attachment plug of the proper configuration for the power outlet.

 WARNING – CHARGER DC CORD SET MUST HAVE A MINIMUM OF 12 AWG WIRE SIZE FOR PROPER HEAT DISSIPATION ON 36V AND 48V SYSTEMS AND A MINIMUM OF 10 AWG WIRE SIZE FOR 24V SYSTEMS.
 TO PREVENT RISK OF FIRE, DO NOT USE SMALLER GAUGE WIRE.

 The DC side cord set attaches to the external DC terminal block on the battery charger.
 See Figure 6.2-1 above.
 Remove the connection cover (if pre-installed) to expose the DC terminal block.
-Based on the DC cord connector/plug/terminals your application will require will determine proper wiring of the device.
-Use Dc Side Common Connector Legend shown below to determine the correct wiring configuration for your golf cart battery charger receptacle plug connector or onboard application.
+The DC cord connector/plug/terminals your application will require will determine proper wiring of the device.
+Use DC Side Common Connector Legend shown below to determine the correct wiring configuration for your golf cart battery charger receptacle plug connector or onboard application.

-Once you have determined the proper wiring configuration you may proceed to then attach the DC side cord set wires as shown in images.
+You may next proceed to attach the DC side cord set wires as shown in images.
 Refer to figure 6.2-2. for further assistance.
 Installation will require a #2 Phillips head screw driver.
-DO NOT OVER TIGHTEN SCREWS OR YOU WILL RISK DAMAGE TO THE DC SIDE JUNCTION BOX. ( Proper Torque settings for the positive and negative terminal screws are to be 18 in-lbs (2.0 Nm).
+DO NOT OVER TIGHTEN SCREWS OR YOU WILL RISK DAMAGE TO THE DC SIDE JUNCTION BOX.
+Proper torque settings for the positive and negative terminal screws are to be 18 in-lbs (2.0 Nm).
 The lockout and external temperature sense terminal connections is to be 12 in-lbs (1.35 N-m).

-The charger lockout/interlock control signal can be interfaced with the vehicle/equipment to prevent use/movement of the vehicle while the charger is in use.
-The lockout control signal, available on Terminal 2 on the DC terminal block (see Figure 6.2-1), is internally pulled high through a 10k ohm resistor to battery positive (+) when lockout is not active and is pulled low to < 1 Vdc when lockout is active.
-The lockout control signal is typically interfaced with the vehicle motor speed controller.
+If desired, interface the charger lockout/interlock control signal with the vehicle/equipment to prevent use/movement of the vehicle while the charger is in use.
+The lockout control signal on Terminal 2 on the DC terminal block (see Figure 6.2-1), pulls high internally through a 10k ohm resistor to battery positive (+) when lockout is not active.
+It is pulls low to < 1 Vdc when lockout is active.
+The lockout control signal is typically interfaces with the vehicle motor speed controller.

 If you are uncertain of how to interface the lockout control signal with your vehicle, please contact your vehicle dealer.

-(2) If the charger is configured for off-board use, the lockout control signal will be active while a valid battery is connected to the charger.
+For on-board use, the lockout control signal is active with AC power.
+Conversely, for off-board use, the lockout control signal is active when you connect a valid battery to the charger.

 Based on your application, you can configure the charger as on-board or off-board via the ChargerConnect app under “System Profile”.

-Motive power battery packs are subjected to severe deep-cycle duty on a daily basis.
-Although these batteries are designed to withstand such duty, the following precautions must be observed to obtain good performance and maximum cycle life.
+Although cart batteries can withstand deep-cycle duty on a daily basis, observe the following precautions to obtain good performance and maximum cycle life.

 1. When installing new batteries, be sure the polarity of each battery and the overall battery pack is correct.
 Otherwise, battery and/or charger damage can result.

-2. New batteries should be given a full charge before their first use because it is difficult to know how long the batteries have been stored.
+2. Fully charge new batteries before their first use because it is difficult to know how long the batteries have been stored.